vincentbergeron33/Crypto-blog/README.md

 ### Features left to implement

-- A search option could be implemented in the scam page to search through the tittles.
+- A search option could be implemented in the scam page to search through the titles.

 ## Testing